 11th Oct 2005, The night before Rambert Ballet Company arrived in Norwich with their latest triple bill that featured the new production 'Constant Speed' for Einstein Year, teachers and scientists got a behind-the-scenes look at the science and art behind the production.

-production given by Prof. Ray Rivers from Imperial College (scientific adviser to Mark Baldwin, choreographer) and an illustration of the association between physics, energy and movement by Lincoln Allert, an animateur from Rambert.
+'Constant Speed' used contemporary dance to illustrate Einstein's three theorems of Brownian Motion, photoelectric effect and special relativity.
+The evening successfully combined a brief lecture about the science behind the production given by Prof. Ray Rivers from Imperial College (scientific adviser to Mark Baldwin, choreographer) and an illustration of the association between physics, energy and movement by Lincoln Allert, an animateur from Rambert.

 8th Nov.
 2006.
 This years talk, given by Dr. Jonathan Hare, proved extremely popular with teachers and scientists alike as Jonathan revealed some of the secrets behind the Science of 'Rough Science' (the successful BBC TV series).
 Want to know more tricks of the trade, check out Jonathan's website, www.creative-science.org.uk